-Research from Legal & General in late 2022 shows that working women are significantly closer to the breadline if they lose their income (14 days compared to 28 days for men).
 However, women are more likely to be taking action to address the impact of the cost-of-living crisis on household finances by cutting back on both essentials and luxuries.

 Establishing clarity around your finances can mean being honest with yourself and your adviser.
-They can help you to assess the security (or otherwise) of the income that you have coming in, whether from employment, pensions or investments.
+They can help you to assess the security (or otherwise) of the money that you have coming in, whether from employment, pensions or investments.
 They can then identify any areas of vulnerability from, for example, illness, redundancy or inflation and, potentially, any areas where you may be paying more tax than you should.